 This bacon cornbread, a Southern staple, is made with corn kernels and bacon–plenty of bacon–and, of course, bacon drippings for a super moist and flavorful bite.

 There’s cornbread.
 And then there’s cornbread enhanced with bacon, corn, and good ol’ bacon drippings.
 Just as God intended, according to some.
 An unapologetically richer, sweeter, moister cornbread that’s still gosh darn versatile as can be.
 Originally published August 9, 2001.–Renee Schettler Rossi

-If, like some of us, you love the crusty corner pieces of cornbread–you know, the ones with the contrast of crunchy exterior to moist interior–you may wish to consider increasing the exterior surface area of each serving by making muffins with this batter.
+There’s cornbread, and then there’s cornbread enhanced with bacon, corn, and ample good ol’ bacon drippings.
+Just as God intended.
+If, like us, you swoon to the crusty corner pieces—you know, the ones with ample contrast of crunchy exterior to super duper moist interior—you may wish to consider increasing the exterior surface area of each serving by making muffins with this batter.
 Just fill a dozen or so buttered muffin cups and bake at 350°F (175°C) for about 30 minutes, until the center of each muffin is springy.
+You’re welcome.